pickr02/cumbria-moths/core/docs/docs-site-config.md

 charts:
   aspect-ratio: 0.4
 ```

+Data for the temporal are stored in subfolders of the *user/data* folder as described in the documentation on [admin utilities](./docs-admin-utilities.md).

 ## Configuring the image gallery
 These options are used to tailor the appearance and behaviour of the image gallery.
 These are specified as a group of options with the group name *gallery*.
 (No options as yet.)